vuejs/router/docs/guide/migration/index.md

 **Reason**: We use the history state to save information about the navigation like the scroll position, previous location, etc.

+### Navigation guards in mixins are ignored

+At the moment navigation guards in mixins are not supported.
+You can track its support at [vue-router#454](https://github.com/vuejs/vue-router-next/issues/454).

 ### TypeScript

 To make typings more consistent and expressive, some types have been renamed: